 Caliber 75 (SELLITA 510 M)

-Caliber 75 is a mechanical movement with manual winding, 30 mm in diameter and 7 mm in height.
-The oscillator operates at a frequency of 28,800 vibrations per hour (4 Hz) and the movement is equipped with 23 jewels.
+Caliber 75 is a mechanical movement with a hand-wound movement with a diameter of 30 mm and a height of 7 mm.
+The oscillator operates at a frequency of 28,800 vibrations per hour (4 Hz) and the movement is equipped with 23 bearing jewels.
 The power reserve is at least 58 hours.
 The time is displayed by an hour and minute hand, and the movement has a chronograph complication.
-This includes a seconds hand located at the 9 o’clock position, a central 60-second chronograph and a 30-minute counter at the 3 o’clock position.
-It is technically based on the Sellita 510 M movement.
+This includes a seconds hand located at the 9 o’clock position, a central 60-second chronograph and a 30-minute counter at the 3 o’clock hodiny.
+Technicky je založen na strojku Sellita 510 M.

 Swiss quartz movements